uvaaland/ExMD/README.md

 * Paraview  (Version 5.1.2 or newer): http://www.paraview.org/
 * Doxygen   (Version 1.8.3 or newer): http://www.stack.nl/~dimitri/doxygen/

+Paraview's own version of Python (pvpython) is required, so make sure that its path is set correctly.
+For more information on how to set the path, check the following wiki-page: https://github.com/APC524/ExMD/wiki/Setting-the-path-for-pvpython

 ## Building the Project <a name="build_project"></a>
 From the project root folder, create a new directory called "build":